salomvary/soundcleod/DEVELOPMENT.md

 - Wine (`brew install wine --without-x11` and `brew install mono`).
 Be patient, this will take very long.
 - Code signing identity in Keychain

-## Working with self-signed code signing certificates
+## Working with self-signed code signing certificates on macOS

+Start with opening Keychain Access.

+Creating a certificate:

+- Keychain Access menu > Certificate Assistant > Create a certificate...
+- Enter your name (or whatever you want)
+- Identity Type: Self Signed Root
+- Certificate Type: Code Signing
+- Continue, Done

+Overriding the certificate trust levels:

 - Open the certificate (double click)
 - Expand "> Trust"
 - Set "When using this certificate" to "Always Trust"
 - Verify with `security find-identity -v -p codesigning`

+Importing a certificate:

+- File > Import items
+- Select the certificate file
+- Override trust levels as specified above

 ## Tricks and tips